RakhithJK/dbeaver-dbeaver-wiki/DB-Full-Text-Search.md

-To do a full text search in the database contents, click the arrow next to the Search icon in the main toolbar and then click **File Search** on the dropdown menu:
+To do a full text search in the database, click the arrow next to the Search icon in the main toolbar and then click **File Search** on the dropdown menu:

 ![](images/ug/Full-Text-Search-menu.png)